Plan for disk backups

-Regardless of how much capacity you decide to allow for the storage pool in your initial deployment, we recommend that you use extensible hardware so that you have the option of adding capacity should the need arise.
+Regardless of how much capacity you decide to allow for the storage pool in your initial deployment, we recommend that you use extensible hardware so that you have the option of adding capacity if the need arises.

-The sections that follow provide guidelines for determining your daily recovery point size and retention range objectives.
+The following sections provide guidelines for determining your daily recovery point size and retention range objectives.

-Our recommendation to make the storage pool two times the size of the protected data assumes a retention range objective of 10 days (two weeks, excluding weekends).
-For the typical enterprise, requests for recovery of data are concentrated within two to four weeks after data loss events.
+Our recommendation to make the storage pool three times the size of the protected data assumes a retention range objective of 10 days (two weeks, excluding weekends).
 A retention range of 10 days provides for recovery of data up to two weeks after a data loss event.

 To decide on the configuration for the disks, consider the relative importance of capacity, cost, reliability, and performance in your environment.
 For example, because JBOD does not consume disk space for storing parity data, a JBOD configuration makes maximum use of storage capacity.
 For the same reason, the reliability of JBOD configurations is poor; a single disk failure inevitably results in data loss.

-For the typical DPM deployment, DPM recommends a RAID 5 configuration, which offers an effective compromise between capacity, cost, reliability, and performance.
+For the typical DPM deployment, DPM recommends a RAID 5 configuration, which offers an effective compromise among capacity, cost, reliability, and performance.

 To help you evaluate options for configuring the disks in your storage pool, the following table compares the trade-offs between JBOD and the various levels of RAID, on a scale from 4 (very good) to 1 (acceptable).

-Although the DPM-managed storage pool is sufficient for most business needs, you might want a greater amount of control over storage for specific data sources.
-For example, you have critical data that you want to store using a high-performance logical unit number (LUN) on a storage area network.
+Although the DPM-managed storage pool is sufficient for most business needs, you might want a greater degree of control over storage for specific data sources.
+For example, you may have critical data that you want to store by using a high-performance logical unit number (LUN) on a storage area network.

-Any volume that is attached to the DPM server can be selected as a custom volume in the Create New Protection Group Wizard, except the volume that contains the system and program files.
-To use custom volumes for a protection group member, two custom volumes must be available: one volume to store the replica and one volume to store the recovery points.
+Any volume that's attached to the DPM server can be selected as a custom volume in the Create New Protection Group Wizard except for the volume that contains the system and program files.
+To use custom volumes for a protection group member, two custom volumes must be available: one to store the replica and one to store the recovery points.

 DPM cannot manage the space in custom volumes.
-If DPM alerts you that a custom replica volume or recovery point volume is running out of space, you must manually change the size of the custom volume by using Disk Management.
+Custom volumes in DPM do not use the Autogrow feature.
+If DPM alerts you that a custom replica volume or recovery point volume is running out of space, you must manually change the size of the custom volume in Disk Management.

-You cannot change the selection of storage pool or custom volume for a protection group member after the group is created.
-If you must change the storage location for a data source's replica or recovery points, you can do so only by removing the data source from protection and then adding it to a protection group as a new protection group member.
+You cannot change the selection of using the DPM storage pool or custom volume for a protection group member after the group is created using the DPM GUI.
+If you must change the storage location for a data source's replica or recovery points, you can do so using the MigrateDatasourceFromDpm.ps1 powershell script.